feathersjs-ecosystem/feathers-vuex/README.md

     // Specify custom options per service
     service('/v1/tasks', {
       idField: '_id', // The field in each record that will contain the id
-      nameStyle: 'path', // Use the full path name inside Vuex, instead of just the last section
+      nameStyle: 'path', // Use the full service path as the Vuex module name, instead of just the last section
-      namespace: 'custom-task-namespace', // Customize the plugin name inside Vuex.
+      namespace: 'custom-task-namespace', // Customize the Vuex module name.
 Overrides nameStyle.
       autoRemove: true, // automatically remove records missing from responses (only use with feathers-rest)
       enableEvents: false // turn off socket event listeners.
 It's true by default })